szaumoor/ZSTweaks/ZSTweaks/README.md

 See component 100 for reasoning.

-**Component 290:** Make Holy Power give extra APR like a Fighter at the appropriate levels

-This component further tightens the gap between the cleric and the fighter they want to emulate, getting 1/2 APR at levels 7 and 13.

 **Component 300:** Make Iron Skins cast as fast a Stoneskin

 This component reduces the need to use them only in pre-fight buffing rituals, due to the extremely long casting time.